TheStarport/FLHook/readme.markdown

 ## Configuration

-All configuration options are found in `.\EXE\FLHook.ini` and are documented therein.
+All configuration options are found in `.\EXE\FLHook.json` and are documented therein.
 Note that plugins may create additional options, either in this file or elsewhere.
 Refer to the plugin's documentation for more information.

 ## User Commands